virasana/SupportTicket/README.md

 The deployed version appears at the foot of each of the pages of the application e.g. **Docker: virasana/streact:2.0.20190103.3**

 ## Technologies and architecture
 It is a React front end, with a .Net Core REST API.
-There is also a legacy .Net Core front end, which I keep alive.
+There is also a legacy .Net Core front end.
 There are three Docker containers (all Linux):

 * React front end
-* .Net Core Web API
+* .Net Core Web API with Entity Framework Core
 * SQL Server

 All dev and test is done using the Microsoft Linux SQL Server image.
 (Containers facilitate parity between dev and test - we see a great reduction in configuration drift!)
 Production uses a managed SQL Server database, hosted on AWS using their Relational Database Service (RDS)

+## Devops Practices
+### Configuration as Code
+The application is automated from top to bottom (I have been calling this "Systems As Code").
+See my presentation [on SlideShare](https://www.slideshare.net/virasana/deployment-for-dev-ops-with-service-fabric-127250670).